paulo-fernando-silva/vscOctaveDebugger/readme.md

 This extension provides debugging support for Octave code.
 This is done by interfacing with `octave-cli` via stdin/stdout.
 Support for running Matlab code is done through `octave-cli`.
 Do read the changelog to know what's new in this version.
-Though this is not necessary to use the extension, I still recommend the following language extension for Octave syntax highlighting, snippets, and most cool code outline [Octave Hacking](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking).
-If you want Matlab language support you can use [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab), though you don't get the outline.
-The only thing we're missing is F12 "jump to definition" code navigation.
+Though this is not necessary to use this extension, I recommend the [Octave](https://marketplace.visualstudio.com/items?itemName=toasty-technologies.octave) extension for syntax highlighting.
+I favor it to the [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab).
+Nicer colors.
+The following language extension supports code outline for the focused file [Octave Hacking](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking).
+We're still missing is F12 "jump to definition" code navigation.
+If someone has time and wants to implement it [here's](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition) a place to start.

 **Octave Debugger**